Aller au contenu

 Our outdoor landscaping experts are here to answer your questions.

-1. Which composite decking board should you choose?
+2. Which type of composite decking should you choose?

-To ensure your composite decking is a real success, it is important to choose it carefully and install it correctly.
-The different types of composite decking offer many elegant and modern possibilities.
-Composite boards mimic the look of wood, without the maintenance drawbacks.
+To successfully build a raised deck with composite cladding, it is essential to choose it carefully and install it properly.
+The various types of composites offer numerous elegant and modern options.
+Composite decking boards mimic the look of wood, without the maintenance hassles.

 There are several manufacturing methods for composite decking boards: